phpDocumentor/phpDocumentor/README.md

 `$ phive install --force-accept-unsigned phpDocumentor`

-For more information about phive have a look at their [website](https://phar.io/) now you have phpDocumentor installed and it can be executed directly.
+For more information about phive have a look at their [website](https://phar.io/).
+Now you have phpDocumentor installed and it can be executed directly.

 `php tools/phpDocumentor`

 ### Using the PHAR

 1. Download the phar file from https://github.com/phpDocumentor/phpDocumentor/releases
-2. Profit!
+2. You can execute the phar like this: `php phpDocumentor.phar`

 ### Via docker